GabrielAndre2811/GabrielAndre2811/README.md

 - 📊 **Areas of Interest**:
   - Data Analysis and Visualization
   - Software Development
-  - Educational Projects with Arduino, Esp, Rapsberry Pi
+  - IOT Projects with Arduino, Esp, Rapsberry Pi
   - Artificial Intelligence and Machine Learning
 - 🔭 **Professional Goal**: To work on innovative projects with global impact and transformative potential.
 - 📍 **Location**: Paraná, Brazil